 You have successfully replaced PowerShell with CMD in the Windows 10 or 11 right-click context menu.
 Do not forget to check out our detailed tutorial on customizing the Windows context menu.
 You should now be able to open the Command Prompt instead of PowerShell in a folder.

-Anyway, if you want to undo the changes made by this registry editor tweak anytime later, just paste the following text into a new notepad file.
+To undo the changes made by this registry editor tweak anytime later, paste the following text into a new notepad file.

 Windows Registry Editor Version 5.00 [-HKEY_CLASSES_ROOT\Directory\shell\cmd2] [-HKEY_CLASSES_ROOT\Directory\Background\shell\cmd2] [-HKEY_CLASSES_ROOT\Drive\shell\cmd2] [-HKEY_CLASSES_ROOT\LibraryFolder\Background\shell\cmd2]